trimstray/multitor/README.md

 - `--socks-port 9000`

+### Output example

 So if We created 2 **Tor** processes by **multitor** example output will be given:

 ![multitor_output](doc/img/multitor_output.png)

+## Password authentication

+**Multitor** uses password for authorization on the control port.
+The password is generated automatically and contains 18 random characters - it is displayed in the final report after the creation of new processes.

 ## Limitations